 For e-learning, a performance check shall be carried out after each module.
 Only after a successful performance check is it possible to work on the next module.
 If the performance review is not successful, the respective [performance check] [module shall] be repeated.

-The training body shall ensure technically that the prescribed training content is actually completed in the self-learning phase (e-learning).
-The e-learning modules shall be completed with an examinationfor the refresher training no later than [four][xx] weeks after registration for the training.
+The training body shall ensure technically that the prescribed training content is actually completed by e-learning.
+The examination in accordance with 8.2.2.7 for the refresher training shall be completed no later than [four][xx] weeks after the registered start of the e-learning.

-At least six performance assessments shall be completed.
-[A performance assessment may not last longer than 10 minutes. ]

-(Connection with the face-to-face) training in presence)
+(Connection with the (face-to-face) training in presence)

-Only after successful completion of the e-learning modules), the remaining amount of time for the refresher training can be completed in presence.Consequential amendments to 8.2.2.6?
+Only after successful completion of the e-learning modules, the remaining modules for the refresher training can be completed in presence.

+Consequential amendments to 8.2.2.3?

+8.2.2.3.1 Training shall be given in the form of a basic training course and, when applicable, specialization training courses.
+Basic training courses and specialization training courses may be given in the form of comprehensive training courses, conducted integrally, on the same occasion and by the same training body.

+Consequential amendments to 8.2.2.6?

 (Existing Text)